-History of Prior Offenses Prior findings of violation include a civil penalty or compliance order in the five years that precede the date of the Notice.
-The prior findings of violation may be the same, similar, or different violations. \$0 ↓ \$18,620 Good Faith Based on operator actions before PHMSA discovered the violation: The operator had a reasonable justification for its non-compliance.
-(For example, the operator's interpretation of the requirement was reasonable, or the operator failed to achieve compliance for reasons such as unforeseeable events/conditions that were partly or wholly outside its control.)
-The operator did not have a reasonable justification for its non-compliance. -\$18,620 Other Matters as Justice May Require (Any and all appropriate factors will be applied to the violation) Examples of individual Other Matters as Justice May Require: Operator's written procedures exceeded a regulatory requirement and the non-compliance was against the requirements of the procedure that exceeded the regulation.
-Violation of Section 60129, Protection of employees providing pipeline safety information Reporting- Not reporting a known death with a telephonic or accident/incident report; Not reporting a known reportable injury or release >238 bbls in water with a telephonic or accident/incident report; Telephonic or accident/incident report not submitted before PHMSA discovers it was not submitted.
-Additional penalty for LNG violation per (190.223(c)) Repeat Violation -\$5,586 Economic Benefit Economic Benefit gained from not complying with the regulation.
-Variable addition Ability to Continue in Business Determination based on additional information that is presented later by operator Variable credit penalty not to exceed \$257,664 per violation per day the violation persists up to a maximum of \$2,576,627 for a related series of violations pursuant to the requirements of Section 701 of the "Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015" (Pub.
+Maximum History of Prior Offenses Prior findings of violation include a civil penalty or compliance order in the five years that precede the date of the Notice.
+The prior findings of violation may be the same, similar, or different violations. \$0 ↓ \$18,620 Good Faith Based on operator actions before PHMSA discovered the violation: - The operator had a reasonable justification for its non-compliance.
+(For example, the operator's interpretation of the requirement was reasonable, or the operator failed to achieve compliance for reasons such as unforeseeable events/conditions that were partly or wholly outside its control.) - The operator did not have a reasonable justification for its non-compliance. -\$18,620 -\$18,620 \$0 Other Matters as Justice May Require (Any and all appropriate factors will be applied to the violation) Examples of individual Other Matters as Justice May Require: - Operator's written procedures exceeded a regulatory requirement and the non-compliance was against the requirements of the procedure that exceeded the regulation. - Violation of Section 60129, Protection of employees providing pipeline safety information - Reporting- Not reporting a known death with a telephonic or accident/incident report; Not reporting a known reportable injury or release >238 bbls in water with a telephonic or accident/incident report; Telephonic or accident/incident report not submitted before PHMSA discovers it was not submitted. - Additional penalty for LNG violation per (190.223(c)) - Repeat Violation - Repeat of a Repeat Violation -\$5,586 Economic Benefit Economic Benefit gained from not complying with the regulation.
+Variable addition Ability to Continue in Business Determination based on additional information that is presented later by operator Variable credit amount permitted by statute, the penalty will be reduced by the amount exceeding the cap.
+As of December 30, 2024, under 49 U.S.C. § 60122 and 49 CFR § 190.223, operators are subject to a civil penalty not to exceed \$272,926 per violation per day the violation persists up to a maximum of \$2,729,245 for a related series of violations pursuant to the requirements of Section 701 of the "Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015" (Pub.
 L.114-72), which amended the "Federal Civil Penalties Inflation Adjustment Act of 1990" (Pub.
 L. 101-410) (Inflation Adjustment Act).

 The total civil penalty per violation is calculated based on these assessment considerations and adjusted for the applicable daily and series limit.
-If a calculated penalty exceeds the maximum amount permitted by statute, the penalty will be reduced by the amount exceeding the cap.
-As of January 6, 2023, under 49 U.S.C. § 60122 and 49 CFR § 190.223, operators are subject to a civil
+If a calculated penalty exceeds the maximum